steezyza/bukanindalo/README.md

 # bukanindalo
-A static information website for a non profit company named Bukaniindalo NPC
+A static information website for a non profit company named Bukanindalo NPC